KTrain5169/neuro-sdk-docs/src/content/docs/base/techniques/dummy_reasoning.md

 ---
-title: Memory dummy actions
+title: Dummy reasoning actions
 ---

 Due to Neuro (at least, as observed) not using a reasoning model (l\*tency), she can have trouble remembering logical steps to something that is supposed to be in her memory.
-Memory dummy actions would allow her to write those down to the game and potentially able to remember and retrieve it later by herself.
+Dummy reasoning actions would allow her to write those down to the game so that she can reason somewhere without .

 Take a game like 20 Questions.
 Neuro might forget her answer, and would therefore make up reasoning on the spot to justify her also newly made-up answer, which might be... less than sound logic.
 You might want to register a dummy action like this: